mehdi-lamrani/LLM/README.md

 - Running the agent with a sample query ("Who is Eminem?") to demonstrate its ability to retrieve and process information.

-**Overall, the script illustrates the capability to create a versatile agent that can understand and respond to a wide range of queries, combining the power of advanced language models with web search tools.**<details>
+**Overall, the script illustrates the capability to create a versatile agent that can understand and respond to a wide range of queries, combining the power of advanced language models with web search tools.**

 </details>

 ### 09- Mistral_7B_HF_Client_Gradio: